amgc3/amgc3/README.md

 ### Hi there 👋

-I am Anna Cotugno, a developer with a background in Pure Mathematics.
-I am in the process of building this page ...
+I am a developer with a background in Pure Mathematics. </br>
+🌱 I’m currently learning Python and getting to grips with Java Spring Boot ...

 <!--
 ![Jokes Card](https://readme-jokes.vercel.app/api)